Ten Trinity Square

 Located close to the Thames and the Tower of London, 10 Trinity Square commands views of the City, the river, and the world-renowned Tower Bridge, possibly Europe's most iconic bascule-suspension bridge.
 Other modern landmarks in the vicinity include the Canary Wharf complex, One Canada Square, the HSBC Tower, the Gherkin Building and St Paul's Cathedral.

-10 Trinity Residences will combine old world elegance and new age luxury, complemented by the discreet placement of the latest building technology, including a state-of-the-art security system.
-Design options will be also available, allowing owners to customize and personalise their homes.
-And for one fortunate purchaser, there will be the opportunity to create a truly unique and magnificent triple penthouse apartment within the Tower.
+10 Trinity Residences combines old world elegance and new age luxury, complemented by the discreet placement of the latest building technology, including a state-of-the-art security system.
+Design options were available, allowing owners to customize and personalise their homes.
+Magnificent triple penthouse apartment within the Tower.

 Positioned at the highest echelon of the prime London residential market, the residences will appeal to discriminating purchasers who will not settle for less than the most prestigious and luxurious properties in London.
-Used to the best of life's offerings, 10 Trinity Residences will be their most exquisite acquisition.
+Used to the best of life's offerings, 10 Trinity Residences are their most exquisite acquisition.

 Spearheading the look and feel of the new 10 Trinity Square complex is the legendary David Collins.
 Born and raised on the coast outside Dublin, Ireland, David studied at Bolton Street School of Architecture and upon graduation settled in London where he formed his own practice in 1985 with business partner Iain Watson.